ericcong/FileDepot/README.md

 ## Concepts

-FileDepot concerns three entites: *Locker, Package, and Policy*, in which:
+FileDepot concerns two entites: *Locker, and Package*, in which:

 - Locker represents a reservation that the App requests for the user to upload files.
 - Package is a set of files a user uploads to a specific Locker in FileDepot.
-- Policy means the global or locker-specific policy, including expiration policy, access control policy, naming policy, file type policy, and so on.

 ## API
 FileDepot provides a set of RESTful APTs.